Troubleshooting

 - Unplug and replug the stick; the bridge re-detects within a second or two.

-- Confirm the VID/PID in your OS device manager (
+- Confirm the VID/PID in your OS device manager matches a supported device:

 - Windows Close any other app that claims force feedback — DIY testers, some joystick diagnostic utilities will hold exclusive access.